Work can be a fun when we know and understand each other well. Let's start conversation to new beginning

 A technology stack is a combination of different programming languages, platforms, frameworks, tools, and others that developers use for software and product development needs.

-Generally, web and mobile software products are made up of layers of front-end, back-end, and database, which forms a tech stack of various codes, components, and hardware modules.
+Generally, web and mobile software products are made up of layers of front-end, back-end, and database, which form a tech stack of various codes, components, and hardware modules.
 Depending on the requirements and level of expertise, the tech stack may vary from project to project.

 Front-end is where users can engage with services or products a software application has to offer.
 It has a function to serve users with convenient access, intuitive navigation, and improved user experience.